aicenter/FUP/lectures/lecture14.md

 <img src="/img/parpar-pair.png" class="inverting-image" style="width: 70%; margin: auto">

-The examples here are taken from Simon Marlow's book, you can play with a scripts that nicely illustrates what is happening [here](https://github.com/simonmar/parconc-examples/blob/master/rpar.hs)
+The examples here are taken from Simon Marlow's book, you can play with a scripts that nicely illustrates what is happening in [`rpar.hs`](https://github.com/simonmar/parconc-examples/blob/master/rpar.hs).

 Another strategy could be to return after `f y` is done by using `rseq` to evaluate `f y` to WHNF.
 ::: code-group